 What Are Pheromones?

 Pheromones are natural substances which living organisms secrete in order to get a response from other organisms of the same species.
 Generally speaking, pheromones are not sensed by other species, although to members of their own species, these substances can often be detected over great distances.
-They’re a form of communication which are used by countless species and while there are many different types of pheromones out there, they fall into eight broad categories.
+They’re a form of communication which is used by countless species and while there are many different types of pheromones out there, they fall into eight broad categories.

-The first sex pheromone was discovered in 1959 by Adolf Butenandt (who won the Nobel Prize for Chemistry in 1930), after 20 years of work.
+The first sex pheromone was discovered in 1959 by Adolf Butenandt (who won the Nobel Prize in Chemistry in 1930), after 20 years of work.
 From 500,000 females of silkworm (Bombyx mori), he received 6.4 mg of purified attractive sex pheromone: the bombykol (which is actually an alcohol).
 However, Adolf Butenandt was not the only one to question the role of these odors.

 For over 50 years, biologists have been interested in the role of odor emissions in animals and discovered that most living organisms produce substances they release into the environment.